 Flexible seating-it’s all over social media right now.
-It’s strange to us that it’s so popular right now as we’ve been doing it in our classroom for over seven years, but there is definitely a trend that doesn’t mesh with our philosophy of flexible seating.
+It’s strange to us that it’s so popular right now as we’ve been doing it in our classroom for over ten years, but there is definitely a trend that doesn’t mesh with our philosophy of flexible seating.

 Flexible seating is a mindset-not an opportunity for shopping!

-First of all, flexible seating is a mindset-not an opportunity for shopping.
 To date we have spent $0 on the flexible seating arrangements in our classroom out of our own pockets and our school has spent about $500 per classroom buying Hokki stools.
 The stools follow the students throughout their elementary careers or until they are too big for the size.

 We’re not saying you’re wrong for wanting your classroom to be a beautiful place to work and learn, but it’s not necessary.
 Check out this post for more detail on our seating options or this post on how we manage all the stuff.

 Flexible seating is about giving your students choice.

 During the first weeks of school, students have opportunities to try out a variety of options.
 These options include sitting in a desk that’s within a group, sitting in a desk that’s alone, sitting at a table, or sitting on the floor with a clipboard (some of our clipboards are literally cardboard with an alligator clip).

 As the year continues, we introduce other options-sitting at the table in the hallway to work alone, sitting in the stairwell nearby alone, going to the library work space or using the quiet space in our storage closet.
 Students learn that instructional time seating and work time seating varies depending on the activity.